neil-oliver/Major-Studio-1/Quantitative Design/README.md

       var bottomX = width/2 - (margin/2)

       stroke(30)
-      for (department in data['false'][yearData]){
+      // graphics for the left hand side of the graph for (department in data['false'][yearData]){

-      var yearTotal = 0;
+      // lots of checking that a total value exists (if the year doesnt have acquisitions it doesnt) before calculating decade total var yearTotal = 0;
       if (data['false'][yearData] != undefined){
         if (data['false'][yearData].hasOwnProperty('Total')){